neuralpain/oneclickwinrar/README.md

 ### Basic usage

 1. Download the latest release of `oneclickwinrar` from the releases page
+2. Optional steps:
-   1. Extract the contents of the zip file to a directory of your choice, if necessary
+    - Extract the contents of the zip file to a directory of your choice, if necessary
-   2. Add a WinRAR executable to the directory, if necessary
+    - Add a WinRAR executable to the working directory, if necessary
+    - Add a WinRAR license to the working directory, if necessary
 2. Run the script

 ### Advanced usage

-Follow step 1 in basic usage, then read through the customization section to add custom licenses, downloads and enable different features.
+Follow steps 1-2 in basic usage, then read through the customization section to add custom licenses, downloads and enable different features.

 > [!IMPORTANT]
 > Remember to extract the `bin` folder together with the script.
 This is necessary for generating your customized license key.